eclipse-archived/smarthome/docs/documentation/development/bindings/dependencies.md

  - org.eclipse.jetty.http.*
  - org.eclipse.jetty.util.*

+Note: HttpClient instances should be obtained through the `HttpClientFactory` service and unless there are specific configuration requirements, the shared instance should be used.

 ## 3rd Party Libraries

 If you want your binding to rely on a custom library that might not even be an OSGi bundle, you can embed it in your bundle as a jar file following these steps: